preciofishbone/OmniaDocsG2/admin-settings/business-group-settings/communities/communities-65/layout/index.rst

 Layout
 =======

-This is an ongoing, preliminary documentation for functionality to come in Omnia 6.5.
+This feature is available in Omnia 6.5 and later.

 Here you can work with ready made layouts for Community start pages, which can be created for any language, that can be chosen when a Page Collection for a Community is created.